 It is not possible to get the Inca Trail permits in Cusco, because it is necessary to reserve it with months of anticipation, so unless you’re living in Cusco, you need to book before traveling there.

 It is slightly demanding since there are 42 km of distance to be realized between 2400 and 4200 MAMSL with ascents and descents.
 However, you do not need professional training.
 The guide realizes many stops to offer the explanations of the Inca culture.

 It is not necessary to be extremely trained to realize it, but a good test before making the trek is to walk 10 km and evaluate how you finish the walk.
 The experts day that you perform the Inca Trail with 80% of your head and 20% of your body.

-We recommend to go for a walk regularly with distances of 5 or 10 km to evaluate how you finish the walk.
-In December of 2008 an 82 years old tourist finished the Inca Trail.
+We recommend going for a walk regularly with distances of 5 or 10 km to evaluate how you finish the walk.
+In December of 2008, and 82 years old tourists finished the Inca Trail.

 The trek is not suspended by rain, it is equally made if it rains or not.
 If it rains you are going to get a little wet.
 However, you should carry a rain poncho to protect yourself from the rain.
 They are really cheap in Cusco.

 You do not need to bring a tent because the agency is going to provide you with one.
 You only need to carry a sleeping bag or rent it there.